howonlee/howonlee.github.io/resume.md

 Howon Lee
 ===

-(mailing address, phone, etc available on request)
+(mailing address, phone, or a pdf copy of this resume available on request)

 Work Experience
 ---